 - On Sept.
 22, 2018, DHS posted an unofficial draft Notice of Proposed Rulemaking (NPRM) regarding the Inadmissibility on Public Charge Grounds, and the AMA quickly responded with a press statement in opposition.
 On Oct.
 10, 2018, the Administration released its formal proposed rule regarding the Inadmissibility on Public Charge Grounds.
 The proposal denies entry or permanent legal status for noncitizens who may receive one or more public benefits including, for the first time, non-emergency Medicaid, the Supplemental Nutrition Assistance Program (SNAP) and several public housing programs.
 Consistent with AMA policy adopted during the 2018 Annual Meeting, the AMA submitted a comment letter in opposition of the proposed rule.
 The Administration published its final rule on Aug.
 14, 2019.

 - On Oct.
 11, 2019, judges in separate cases before the U.S. District Courts for the Southern District of New York (SDNY) and Eastern District of Washington preliminarily enjoined the DHS from implementing and enforcing the final rule related to the public charge ground of inadmissibility.
 The public charge rule has already had a chilling effect, leading many immigrant families to avoid accessing vital health, nutrition and housing programs.
 The AMA joined with other health care organizations in submitting amicus briefs (CA: amicus; SDNY: amicus 1 and amicus 2; Wash.: amicus) in the separate cases.
 The DHS’ final rule was slated to take effect on Oct.
 15, 2019, but two of the injunctions are nationwide and prevent the DHS from implementing the rule anywhere in the U.S. until there is final resolution in the cases.
-Linked here is a brief overview of the public charge test.

 U.S. Department of State rule